7-Day Souping Meal Plan

-"Souping" has gained popularity in recent years as a way to eat clean, lose weight and get healthy.
-The idea behind a soup cleanse is that you eat only vegetable soups for a certain number of days and afterwards—poof—you're magically slimmer and healthier.
-Unfortunately, there's no magic trick for losing weight or staying healthy, and in fact, eating nothing but vegetable soup means you miss out on a lot of important nutrients from other foods.
+Over the past years, "souping" has gained popularity as a way to eat clean, lose weight and get healthy.
+The idea behind a soup cleanse is that you eat only vegetable soups for a certain number of days, and afterwards—poof—you're magically slimmer and healthier.
+Unfortunately, there's no magic trick for losing weight or staying healthy, and in fact, eating nothing but vegetable soup means you miss out on a lot of essential nutrients from other foods.
 While the souping trend isn't the cure-all some claim it to be, there are definite benefits to eating more veggie-packed soups.
 For one, you're getting in a variety of veggies and the beneficial nutrients they provide, like fiber, vitamins and minerals.
 And because vegetable soups are naturally low in calories and have a high water content, you can fill up on a large serving.

-In this week's meal plan, we show you EatingWell's take on a healthy soup diet.
-The 7 days of soups in this plan pack in the veggies and add in other healthy foods to balance out the meal, with filling protein from beans, lentils and lean meat.
-Each soup is low-calorie, so you can enjoy a big bowl, and provides at least 1 serving of protein to help you feel satisfied.
+This week's meal plan shows you EatingWell's take on a healthy soup diet.
+The seven days of soups in this plan are packed in the veggies and add in other healthy foods to balance the meal, with filling protein from beans, lentils and lean meat.
+Each soup is low-calorie so that you can enjoy a big bowl.
+And provides at least one serving of protein to help you feel satisfied.
 To make sure you're getting all the nutrients you need, we suggest balancing your day with a healthy breakfast and lunch (that isn't soup), so we've included some recipe ideas each day for inspiration.
 Enjoy this week of delicious, warming and satisfying soup dinners.

-Southwestern Vegetable & Chicken Soup: Who wouldn't want to eat their vegetables when they're tucked into a fragrant broth with bits of tasty chicken and spiked with a shot of fresh lime and cilantro?
-This healthy chicken vegetable soup seems even richer with the smoky flavor from roasted poblano peppers and garlic.
+Who wouldn't want to eat their vegetables when they're tucked into a fragrant broth with bits of tasty chicken and spiked with a shot of fresh lime and cilantro?
+This healthy southwestern vegetable and chicken soup seems even richer with the smoky flavor from roasted poblano peppers and garlic.
 Serve this healthy soup with tortilla chips and a side salad to round out the meal.

-Very Green Lentil Soup: Lentils seem to go well with just about anything, and here they play well with a collection of greens and some cumin and coriander to add a gentle spicy note to this soup recipe.
+Lentils seem to go well with just about anything, and in this very green lentil soup, they play well with a collection of greens, some cumin and coriander to add a gentle spicy note to this soup recipe.
 The result is a hearty soup with layers of flavor.
 Both French green lentils (available in natural-foods stores and specialty markets) and more commonly available brown lentils are delicious in this soup.
 The French green lentils hold their shape better when cooked, while brown lentils will start to break down a bit.

 Fiber-packed, protein-rich Oatmeal-Almond Protein Pancakes are just what you need on a Saturday morning.
 And the Open-Face Egg Salad Sandwich recipe for lunch is enhanced with the help of savory pancetta.